WHAT IS MIPEX?

 Migrant Integration Policy Index

-167 policy indicators have been developed to create a rich, multi-dimensional picture of migrants’ opportunities to participate in society.
+Policy indicators have been developed to create a rich, multi-dimensional picture of migrants’ opportunities to participate in society.
+In the fifth edition (MIPEX 2020), we created a core set of indicators that have been updated for the period 2014-2019 (see Methodology).
+MIPEX now covers the period 2007-2019.
 The index is a useful tool to evaluate and compare what governments are doing to promote the integration of migrants in all the countries analysed.

 The project informs and engages key policy actors about how to use indicators to improve integration governance and policy effectiveness.

 To that end, the project identifies and measures integration policies and identifies the links between integration policies, outcomes and public opinion, drawing on international scientific studies.

 Thanks to the relevance and rigor of its indicators, the MIPEX has been recognised as a common quick reference guide across Europe.
 Policymakers, NGOs, researchers, and European and international institutions are using its data not only to understand and compare national integration policies, but also to improve standards for equal treatment.

 The Joint Research Center of the European Commission compared MIPEX to other indexes and concluded that “no other index currently offers the same coverage.
 In addition, the presence of a discrete number of updates (and the expectations of further ones) makes the index one of the few ‘alive’ source of information for migration policies, and moreover allow comparison between countries and within countries (over time)” (see: JRC, 2017, p.
 29)

 Building on its ongoing success, the MIPEX project is entering its fifth edition.